beach

 Despite the destruction caused by the eruption, there is still a sense of awe and fascination that surrounds the lava fields of Puna.
 Visitors from around the world come to witness the otherworldly landscape, taking in the towering pillars of hardened rock and the stark contrast of black against the blue sky.

-One of the most striking features of the lava fields in Puna is the way in which the molten rock has transformed the surrounding environment.
+One of the most striking features of the lava fields in Puna is how the molten rock has transformed the surrounding environment.
 Entire highways have been engulfed by creeping lava flows, leaving behind a bizarre and surreal landscape of twisted metal and charred asphalt.
 As a photographer, I was particularly looking forward to capturing an image of an apocalyptically-looking end of a highway, where the lava had brought the road to a molten and fiery end.

 12. Encountering Honu: The Majestic Green Turtles of Punaluʻu Beach.